 FIVE: Do you have a Punch Tool?
 No, really, this is important.

 Seriously, reading this far will all be worth it if I convince the next DIY-er to buy a punch tool.
-Knowing what I know now, I wish I had forked over the $13 bucks to Amazon, or better yet, supported my local hardware store.
+Knowing what I know now, I wish I had purchased this 9-piece Roll Pin Punch Set.
 But, I was lazy and convinced that I had enough ingenuity to figure it out without one.
+(I have one now just in case I find myself in this situation again.)

 SIX: Start taking the mixer apart.